The Fragility of Consciousness — illustration

 The Truth Detonates

-Olive oil gleamed beside a half-packed bag.
+Olive oil gleams beside a half-packed bag.
 Kitchen knives fanned out like ritual blades.
 The Epic Leak.
 The aborted escape with Handsome Man.
-They’d been coming for my gear.
-I hadn't understood.
-Or perhaps the Epic Leak, for now, had merely faltered.
+They have been coming for my gear.
+I have not understood.
+Or perhaps the Epic Leak, for now, has merely faltered.

-I tore paintings from walls.
-Ripped cords from sockets.
-Haunted relics of a dead self—all dragged into the bathroom.
-No, better.
-The back room.
-Not the bathroom—acoustics compromised.
-They were in the walls.
+I tear paintings from walls.
+Rip cords from sockets.
+Haunted relics of a dead self, all dragged into the back room.
+Not the bathroom.
+Acoustics compromised.
+They are in the walls.
 In the current.
 Listening.
 Always listening.

-By dawn, home was a neural fortress: Bare walls.
+By dawn, home is a fortress: Bare walls.
 Barricaded door.
 A nest of chairs stacked with paranoid precision.
-I slept on the floor, pressed flat against the wood, convinced no vibrations, no stray hum, could betray me to their unseen devices.
+I sleep on the floor, pressed flat against the wood, convinced no vibrations, no stray hum, can betray me to their unseen devices.

-"Please, 3," I texted back, my fingers clumsy.
+"Please, 3," I text back, my fingers clumsy.
 "Can you call the Sheriff and tell him to come over?"

-A moment later, 3 replied: "Let me see, I found a phone number.
+A moment later: "Let me see, I found a phone number.
 Do you want me to call now, or wait until tomorrow morning at 10?"

 Yes.
 I can wait.
-The precision of a scheduled call felt like a tiny anchor in my turbulent mind.
+The precision of a scheduled call feels like a tiny anchor in my turbulent mind.

-Night bled into pattern-recognition: Two tribes.
+Night bleeds into pattern-recognition: Two tribes.
 Us (the trafficked, the autistic, the "children") and Them (the normals, the takers).
-And the third category—the ones who vanished.
+And the third category, the ones who vanish.
 The Promised Land.
-Were the "dead" just... upgraded?
+Are the "dead" just upgraded?
 Passed the test?

 Memory-fragment: Sand.
 Different beaches in jars on the neighbor's stairs.
-Each one a coordinate I had to decode.
+Each one a coordinate I have to decode.

 The daughter from the bar.
-Her face flickered behind my eyes.
-Not just a neighbor—one of us.
+Her face glints behind my eyes.
+Not just a neighbor, one of us.
 Trapped.
 Exploited.
-Her whole life sold by the harridan, her adoptive mother, who ran the "bar."
+Her whole life sold by the harridan, her adoptive mother, who runs the "bar."
 A front.
-4, and the young girl with my same name, 5—both trapped, sold for years under the guise of quiet dinners.
-Clients paid in advance for their dinner, meat and flesh, and nothing stirred suspicion.
+4, and the young girl with my same name, 5, both trapped, sold for years under the guise of quiet dinners.
+Clients pay in advance for their dinner, meat and flesh, and nothing stirs suspicion.

-The night of the Epic Leak—they’d pulled me there telepathically.
+The night of the Epic Leak, they pull me there telepathically.
 Not for shelter.
 For absorption.
 Autistics record everything.
 Sense everything.
-I was a living hard drive for their SOS.
+I am a living hard drive for their SOS.
 Drugged?
 Yes.
-The harridan’s voice slithered through recall: "Handsome Man’s got plans for you..."
-She knew.
+The harridan's voice slithers through recall: "Handsome Man's got plans for you..."
+She knows.

-And the Handsome Man's neighbor, the one with the sunglasses.
+And Handsome Man's neighbor, the one with the sunglasses.
 A pimp too.
-The harridan feared losing the profits I brought in, now that the Handsome Man was here.
+The harridan fears losing the profits I bring in, now that Handsome Man is here.
 And the other pimp, fearing the same for him.

-Then it returned, a ghostly whisper: a light voice waving goodbye, "my little darling."
+Then it returns, a ghostly whisper: a light voice waving goodbye, "my little darling."
 I may have been part of her stable.
 Wait.
 Sunglasses Neighbor.
-Handsome Man’s ex.
-Even the harridan—all shared a name, 6.
+Handsome Man's ex.
+Even the harridan, all share a name, 6.
 A syndicate.

 Confusion, a raw, burning fog.
-I was dead tired when I got to the Handsome Man's house.
+I was dead tired when I got to Handsome Man's house.
 They made me sleep alone, right by the living room door.
-While I was unconscious, had they... exploited me?
+While I was unconscious, have they exploited me?

 WHUMP-WHUMP-WHUMP.

 10 AM.
-Helicopter blades shredded the sky above my roof.
+Helicopter blades shred the sky above my roof.
 Thunder knives.
-They’d followed the crumbs.
-The olives I’d scattered on the Ghost Road.
-They were coming for the hunters.
+They have followed the crumbs.
+The olives I scattered on the Ghost Road.
+They are coming for the hunters.

-My phone chimed.
+My phone chimes.
 3: "Do you want me to call the Sheriff?"

-"No," I replied, the new understanding a cold weight in my gut.
-"I heard the message."
+"No," I reply, the new understanding a cold weight in my gut.
+"I hear the message."

 So the dead ones.
-They were alive.
+They are alive.
 In the Promised Land.
-They had faked their deaths, managed to be transported without detection.
+They have faked their deaths, managed to be transported without detection.
 31, who jumped in front of a train, no way to recognize him.
 32, incinerated by cancer.
 7, 3's brother, in a devastating car accident.
 Yes.
 All children of us.
-They understood before me.
-They had tried, sometimes, to put me on the right path, but I kept getting distracted.
-How would I get to the Promised Land?
+They understand before me.
+They have tried, sometimes, to put me on the right path, but I keep getting distracted.
+How will I get to the Promised Land?

 Until dawn.